jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Encyclopedias were a massive hit.
 Up until a generation ago, many households proudly included a physical encyclopedia collection in their library. _The Encyclopedia Britannica_ (1878) was the standard.
 In 1933 it started to be re-published every year to keep people updated to the latest facts.
 When the Internet Age hit in the 1970s, home computers, digital printers, and telecommunications meant encyclopedias were written and stored digitally.
 But they remained a set of printed books and CD's controlled by experts.

 Then came the world wide web (1991), a new technology that brought the internet, and the Internet Age, directly to Main Street.
-The web let ordinary people send and receive information.
+The web lets ordinary people send and receive information.
 This new technology unlocked many new tools like websites, forums, blogs, and something called "wikis."
 Wiki software lets anyone write or edit a webpage by pressing "edit now."
 All changes are saved, so anyone can erase errors or vandalism by pressing "undo now."
 For years programmers used wikis to write technical manuals collaboratively.

 As the web boomed in the late '90s, protagonist Jimmy Wales wondered if the web could upgrade encyclopedias.
 Today, most of us curious about things like the movies or candy apples know this story ends with a free online encyclopedia anyone can edit called Wikipedia.
-Indeed the online enclyclopedia anyone can edit is the poster child for the era of mass-collaboration.
+Indeed the online encyclopedia anyone can edit is the poster child for the era of mass-collaboration.

 But Wikipedia didn't start out as the favorite child.